-- Some businesses have different trading activities in different seasons.
-Such businesses may show low or high current ratio in certain periods during the year.
+Some businesses have different trading activities in different seasons.
+Such businesses may show low current ratio in some months of the year and high in others.

-- To compare the ratio of two companies it is necessary that both the companies use same inventory valuation method.
-For example, comparing current ratio of two companies would be like comparing apples to oranges if one uses FIFO cost flow assumption and the other uses LIFO cost flow assumption for the valuation of inventories.
-So the analyst would not be able to compare the ratio of two companies even in the same industry.
+To compare the ratio of two companies it is necessary that both the companies use same inventory valuation method.
+For example, comparing current ratio of two companies would be like comparing apples with oranges if one uses FIFO cost flow assumption and the other uses LIFO cost flow assumption for the valuation of inventories.
+The analyst would, therefore, not be able to compare the ratio of two companies even in the same industry.

-- It is not an exact science to test the liquidity of a company because the quality of each individual asset is not taken into account while computing this ratio.
+It is not an exact science to test liquidity of a company because the quality of each individual asset is not taken into account while computing this ratio.

-- It can be easily manipulated by equal increase or decrease in current assets and current liabilities.
+Current ratio can be easily manipulated by equal increase or equal decrease in current assets and current liabilities.
 For example, if current assets of a company are $10,000 and current liabilities are $5,000, the current ratio would be 2:1 as computed below:

 If both current assets and current liabilities are reduced by $1,000, the ratio would be increased to 2.25:1 as computed below: